 Once in Cariamanga, getting to the trail head is fairly simple.
 The easiest option is to start at the park in the center of town.
 There are several pick-up trucks waiting on the road for passengers.
-Ask the driver to take you to el camino de Ahuaca.
-It should only cost 2-4 dollars.
+Ask the driver to take you to el sendero de Ahuaca.
+It should only cost 1.5 - 2 dollars.

 Rock climbing should be done with a local guide and with permission from the municipal office located in the central park area.
 No white chalk.

 There is a flat grassy area next to the refugio or a few spots at the top.